flowground/amazonaws-com-cloud-9-connector/README.md

 - API Key
 ## Actions

+### CreateEnvironmentEC2
-### Creates an AWS Cloud9 development environment, launches an Amazon Elastic Compute Cloud (Amazon EC2) instance, and then connects from the instance to the environment.
+> Creates an AWS Cloud9 development environment, launches an Amazon Elastic Compute Cloud (Amazon EC2) instance, and then connects from the instance to the environment.<br/>

 #### Input Parameters
 * `Action` - _required_